Polishing

 After the first stage is completed, the second stage of the process involves using a lighter finishing polish to refine the paint and restore its shine.
 This type of polish has a gentler abrasive action that removes any minor swirls or defects that were caused during the coarser first stage.
 The finishing polish helps to restore the clarity and gloss of the paint.

-1. Polish panel with a microfiber cut pad and medium polish.
+1. Polish panel with a wool cut pad and polish.
 Polish in small sections in a equally distributed cross pattern to ensure equal amounts of clear coat are removed throughout the panel.
-This course polish will remove small scratches and swirls but will leave the clear coat slightly cloudy.
+This deeper cut will remove small scratches and swirls but will leave the clear coat slightly cloudy.
 This is normal.
+Be careful to not chase a scratch to deep as this process does remove clear coat.

 3. Inspect the panel and repeat the polishing process as needed until you have removed the scratches and swirl marks.
 Clear coat may be cloudy and will be polished to a higher level in the next step.